5 side effects of apple cider vinegar to consider before you buy that bottle

 Apple cider vinegar is the new Holy Grail, if social media trends are to be believed.
-While ACV does have a bunch of benefits and can find a permanent place in a lot of homes, but are you making an informed decision?
-Welcome to the other side, the side effects of apple cider vinegar.
+While ACV does have a bunch of benefits and can find a permanent place in a lot of homes, is it a worthwhile purchase?
+Welcome to the other side – the side effects of apple cider vinegar.

 Like all things, too much of anything can be harmful and should be avoided.
 But is it just excess consumption that contributes to the side effects of apple cider vinegar, or are there other glaring factors as well?
 But before that, let’s first understand what is this apple-based drink that’s going viral lately?
 We find out all the answers here.